HEP-FCC/fcc-tutorials/fast-sim-and-analysis/FccFastSimGeneration.md

 ### Looking at the produced files.
 Comparing distributions

 The idea here is to look at some distributions, typically key for generators (angles, momenta).
-We take as example: acollinearity (of the initial taus, of the decaying products), momenta and cosinus of polar angle sof the final 1-prompt products.
+We take as example: acollinearity (of the initial taus, of the decaying products), momenta and cosinus of polar angles of the final 1-prompt products.

 #### Looking the MCParticle class

-Despite being ROOT files and the information store in `POD` (Plain Old Object), the `EDM4hep` files are not easily usable, because interpreting the PODs require sthe higher levl PODIO / EDM4hep classes.
+Despite being ROOT files and the information store in `POD` (Plain Old Object), the `EDM4hep` files are not easily usable, because interpreting the PODs requires the higher level PODIO / EDM4hep classes.
 This is what the helper functions available in FCCAnalyses, which depend of `EDM4hep`, do.
 They can be used to create `flat` ntuples, to be used for the analysis later on.

 #### Building FCCAnalyses